 No one knows what causes pyloric stenosis.
-Medication, hormones, and growth factors have all been associated with pyloric stenosis.
+Medication, including antibiotics, hormones, and growth factors have all been associated with pyloric stenosis.
 Genetics may also play a role.

 Babies with the following conditions or characteristics are at greater risk for developing pyloric stenosis:

 If your baby has symptoms of pyloric stenosis, take the baby to the doctor or the hospital right away.
 Your doctor will do a physical examination, check for stomach symptoms, and use ultrasound to see whether the thickness and length of the pyloric muscle are abnormal.